ajhjzxhg1/llm/README.md

 # 🦙💬 Llama 2 Chat

-This app was refactored from [a16z's implementation](https://github.com/a16z-infra/llama2-chatbot) of their [LLaMA2 Chatbot](https://www.llama2.ai/) to be light-weight for deployment to the [Streamlit Community Cloud](https://streamlit.io/cloud).

 ## Getting your own Replicate API token

 To use this app, you'll need to get your own [Replicate](https://replicate.com/) API token.